ducbao210/FinalTermProject_Python4DS/README.md

     --random_state 123
     ```
 4. Notes:
-    - Run `main.py` in the `src` folder before running `visualization.ipynb` in the `notebooks` folder
+    - Run `main.py` with all 5 models (recommmended because model still exist but X_train_saver will be deleted after each section)in the `src` folder before running `visualization.ipynb` in the `notebooks` folder so as to ensure the most objective results.
-    - The `model_path` variable in `visualization.ipynb` must be entered manually from the keyboard depending on your directory structure.

 ## Results
 ```bash
 - Test size: 0.36